haoliangyu/ares/README.md

 # ArcMap Raster Edit Suite

+**This project is no longer maintained as I am not working with ESRI products now.
+If you are instereted in maintianing it, please let me know!**

 An ArcMap Addin that enables manual editing of single pixels on raster layer.

 * **Raster Editor** toolbar for editing and identifying raster pixels.